 Stepladder sign may refer to:

-Stepladder sign is a sonographic sign indicating an intracapsular breast implant rupture.
+The stepladder sign is a sonographic sign indicating an intracapsular breast implant rupture.
 It is considered the most reliable ultrasonographic finding in silicone gel breast implant intracapsular rupture.
-It is identified as multiple, discontinuous, parallel, linear echoes in the lumen, and is an...
+It is identified as multiple, discontinuous, parallel, linear echoes in the lumen, and i...

 Step-oblique mammography is an accurate technique for determining whether a mammographic finding visible on multiple images on only one projection (but not elucidated using standard additional mammographic projections) represents a summation artefact or a true mass and for precisely localizing t...